alfille/eMission/src/emission_code.md

 ### Rebuild instructions

-The only other suggested step is to run `mdbook`
+You will also need to run `mdbook` to translate the instructions into HTML

 ```
 cd /srv/www